TheShinyBunny/CommandAPI/README.md

 # CommandAPI
-A simple yet awesome way to create a command system!
+A simple yet awesome way to create a command system!\n

+## How to create commands??